thenocturnaldevgypsy/github-markdown-template-readme/Repo-DuskGrimoires/README-v-2-0-1.md

 ### 🗃️ Prerequisites

 ### 🚧 Roadmap
-See the [open issues](https://github.com/thenocturnaldevgypsy/duskgrimoires-java-lab-exercises/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/thenocturnaldevgypsy/duskgrimoires-java-lab-exercises/issues) for a list to-do from my side and proposed features (and known issues).

 ## ![SECTION Changelog](https://img.shields.io/badge/❕-Changelog-%2300416a?logoColor=white&labelColor=%2300416a&color=%2324292e&textColor=white)